This is a documentation for Board Game Arena: play board games online !

 This checks if preferences 100 has selected value 2.

-Second, if cssPref specified it will be applied to the <html> tag.
+Second, if cssPref is specified, it will be applied to the <html> tag.
 So you can use different css styling for the preference.
-Note: it seems needed to set needReload to true for that class change to be effective.
+Note: you also need to set needReload to true for that class change to be effective.

 As user you have to select them from the Gear menu when game is started.
-On studio only user0 will have it actually working (bug?).
+On studio only dev0 account will have it actually working (bug?).

 The following are the parameters of preferences description array:

 • name - mandatory.
 The name of the preference.
-Value will be automatically wrapped in totranslate if you don't.
+This string is marked for translation.

 • needReload - If set to true, the game interface will auto-reload after a change of the preference.

 • values - mandatory.
-The array (map) of values with additional parameters per value.
+The map of values with additional parameters per value.

 • name - mandatory.
 String representation of the numeric value.
-Value will be automatically wrapped in totranslate if you don't.
+This string is marked for translation.

 • cssPref - CSS class to add to the <html> tag.
 Currently it is added or removed only after a reload (see needReload).